fahirMuminovic/bild-it-zadatak-56/README.md

 #Zadatak #56

-For this assignment, we are going to give you a list of challenges.
-Only do as many as you can do *well*.
-The purpose of this assignment is to really focus on each challenge.
-You are not expected to complete all of the challenges.
-Do as many as you can before the deadline.

-When you submit a file for each challenge that you completed, include the number of minutes it took you to complete the challenge.
-For example for the first challenge, the name of the file could be imePrezimeminutes65Challenge1.

-The assignment will be considered completed when you have: submitted one or more files for each completed challenge including the number of minutes required to complete the task

 1. Napisati funkciju koja konvertuje bilo koji string u camelCase.
 Recimo da imamo proizvoljni string  “Talk is cheap.
 Show me the code.”, nasa funkcija ce ga konvertovati da izgleda ovako: talkIsCheapShowMeTheCode.
 2. Napisati program koji ce generisat niz duzine 10, i popuniti ga unikatnim nasumicnim brojevima od 0 do 10.
 Dakle ne smijemo imati 2 ista broja u nizu.
 3. Napisati funkciju koja ce generisati 2D niz.
 2D niz treba da izgleda ovako: